fgardt/factorio-spritter/README.md

   -a, --crop-alpha <CROP_ALPHA>
           Sets the max alpha value to consider a pixel as transparent [0-255].
-          Use a higher value in case your inputs have slightly transparent pixels and don't crop nicely. [default: 0] -s, --scale <SCALE>
+          Use a higher value in case your inputs have slightly transparent pixels and don't crop nicely. [default: 0] -b, --transparent-black <TRANSPARENT_BLACK>
+          Sets the max channel value to consider a pixel as black.
+          All "black" pixels will be turned fully transparent.
+  -s, --scale <SCALE>
           Set a scaling factor to rescale the used sprites by.
           Values < 1.0 will shrink the sprites.
 Values > 1.0 will enlarge them. [default: 1]